octawizard/padles-api/docs/index.md

     * update a club
     * get a club
     * add/update field availability
-    * search for available fields (close to user, filters, ...)
+    * search for available fields (close to the user)
-    * search for near clubs (close to user, filters, ...)
+    * search for near clubs (close to the user)
+    * search for clubs by name

 #### TODO
 * get all matches of a user